ManhTrinhNguyen/Kubernetes/README.md

 **Service and Ingress**
 ```
   Service:
-    - Service is Static IP address or permannet IP can be attach to each Pod
+    - Service is Static IP address or permanent IP can be attach to each Pod
     - Lifecyle of Pod and Service not connected
+    - Each Pod has 1 service
     - External Service :
       - Make a App to accessable from Browser
       - External service is service that open the commnunication from external sources